kloimhardt/werkbank/README.md

 So, the chosen building blocks move away from the code-is-data paradigm.
 Because they allow to represent the same edn-vector in two different graphical ways.
 This means that in the workspace examples a choice is made, a choice for a certain (and hopefully gentle) Syntax to represent Clojure-code.

-In the same vain, infix notation for adding (multiplication etc.) of numbers is introduced.
+In the same vein, infix notation for adding (multiplication etc.) of numbers is introduced.
 Maybe it is best to explain infix notation like shown below:

 ![screenshot infix](https://kloimhardt.github.io/infix.png)